LucianoAdonis/lucianoadonis.github.io/pages/writing.md

 - Think about your approach when writing.
 Personally, I like to brain-dump everything and then organize it later.
 Sometimes, I even start with the conclusion.
 But others might prefer to outline their titles first and work from there.
 - When writing, think about the person who’ll be reading this.
 What will their first thought be?
 It’s a good practice to assume they’ll have more knowledge gaps than you do, so cover those quickly and clearly.

+## What to Avoid

+- Overexplaining: It’s easy to overexplain simple ideas, overwhelming your writing.
+- Too Many Cliches: While relying on common phrases is tempting, avoid stuffing your review with clichés.
+- Forgetting the Purpose: Stay focused on the purpose of your document.
+- Not Enough Detail: missing parts break the immersion and may divert the attention from the document if you are trying to find out things outside of it.

 # AIs and ChatGPT